-Daily checks are needed to look for the following early warning signs:
+Daily checks are needed to look for early warning signs including:

-- Red/purple/blue, torn or swollen skin, especially over bony areas
+- Red, purple or blue torn or swollen skin, especially over bony areas

 There is a variety of treatments available to manage pressure sores and promote healing, depending on the severity of the pressure sore.
 These include: